Hedda Gabler: Productions

+In April 2009, a modernized New Zealand adaptation by The Wild Duck starring Clare Kerrison in the title role, opened at BATS Theatre in Wellington.
+It was lauded as "extraordinarily accessible without compromising Ibsen's genius at all."

+In 2010, Hedda Gabler was performed at the Theatre Royal in Bath, directed by Adrian Noble.
+The production starred Rosamund Pike as Hedda, earning praise for her compelling and multifaceted performance, which highlighted both the vulnerability and manipulative strength of Ibsen's iconic character.

-The performance of a production of the play, as translated and directed by Vahid Rahbani, was stopped in Tehran, Iran in 2011.
+In 2011, the performance of a production of the play as translated and directed by Vahid Rahbani was stopped in Tehran, Iran.
 Vahid Rahbani was summoned to court for inquiry after an Iranian news agency blasted the classic drama in a review and described it as "vulgar" and "hedonistic" with symbols of "sexual slavery cult."
-A modernized New Zealand adaptation by The Wild Duck starring Clare Kerrison in the title role, and opening at BATS Theatre in Wellington in April 2009, was referred to as "extraordinarily accessible without compromising Ibsen's genius at all."

-A Serbian production premiered in February 2011 at the National Theatre in Belgrade.
+In February 2011, a Serbian production premiered at the National Theatre in Belgrade.

 A 2012 Brian Friel adaptation of the play staged at London's The Old Vic theatre received mixed reviews, especially for Sheridan Smith in the lead role.

+In 2012, Hedda Gabler was staged at the Royal and Derngate Theatre in Northampton, directed by Jonathan Munby.
+The production featured Emma Hamilton in the title role, with her performance receiving attention for its emotional depth and complexity, capturing the struggle of Ibsen's protagonist.

+In 2015, Hedda Gabler was staged at the Taras Shevchenko Dnipro National Academic Ukrainian Music and Drama Theatre in Ukraine.
+The production was directed by Diana Stein, with Nataliya Tafi in the title role.

 The play was staged in 2015 at Madrid's María Guerrero.
 The production, which received mixed reviews, was directed by Eduardo Vasco and presented a text that was adapted by the Spanish playwright Yolanda Pallín with Cayetana Guillén Cuervo playing the lead role.

-Tony Award-winning director Ivo van Hove made his National Theatre debut in London with a period-less production of Ibsen's masterpiece.
+In 2016, Tony Award-winning director Ivo van Hove made his National Theatre debut in London with a period-less production of Ibsen's masterpiece.
 This new version by Patrick Marber featured Ruth Wilson in the title role and Rafe Spall as Brack.

-A ballet interpretation is set to premiere at the Norwegian National Opera and Ballet in autumn 2017 under the direction of Marit Moum Aune.
+In 2017, a ballet interpretation of the play premiered at the Norwegian National Opera and Ballet under the direction of Marit Moum Aune.

-In January 2019, Richmond Shakespeare Society will stage the third production of Hedda Gabler in the Society's history.
-Hedda will be portrayed by Amanda Adams and Judge Brack by Nigel Cole.
+In January 2019, Richmond Shakespeare Society staged the third production of Hedda Gabler in the Society's history.
+Hedda was portrayed by Amanda Adams and Judge Brack by Nigel Cole.

-The play has been staged since May 2019 in the National Theatre, Warsaw.
-Hedda is portrayed by Wiktoria Gorodeckaja.
+Since May 2019, the play has been staged in the National Theatre, Warsaw, with Hedda portrayed by Wiktoria Gorodeckaja.

-The play is having a worldwide tour with the Theatricalia company up until the summer of 2020.